entrepeneur4lyf/pmdaemon/docs/docs/getting-started/installation.md

 # Installation

-PMDaemon can be installed through multiple methods.
+PMDaemon is **fully cross-platform** and can be installed on Linux, Windows, and macOS through multiple methods.
 Choose the one that works best for your environment.

 ## Prerequisites

 - **Rust 1.70+** (for building from source)
-- **Operating System**: Linux, macOS, or Windows
+- **Operating System**: Linux, macOS, or Windows (full native support)
-- **Architecture**: x86_64 or ARM64
+- **Architecture**: x86_64 or ARM64 (Apple Silicon supported)

 ## Method 1: Install from Crates.io (Recommended)